Training and Mentoring Workshop Details

 • When participating in any workshop containing a classroom component, participants should bring a pen, some paper, and photo ID.

-• For any of our workshops containing assessments in a live lane (i.e. TTM Worker, Inspector, and any mentoring or practical assessments), appropriate PPE is required.
-This consists of Safety Glasses, Safety Helmet, Cut-resistant Safety Gloves, Safety Boots, and High Visibility Garment - TTMCW17 (Orange) for TTM Worker and Inspector Workshops, or standard High Visibility STMS garment for any STMS assessment.
+• For any training containing assessments in a live lane, i.e. Temporary Traffic Management Worker (TTM Worker), Traffic Management Operative (TMO), Site Traffic Management Supervisor (STMS) or Site Traffic Management Supervisor - Mobile (STMS Mobile), appropriate PPE is required.
+This consists of Safety Glasses, Safety Helmet, Cut-resistant Safety Gloves, Safety Boots, Long Pants and High Visibility Garment - TTMCW17 (Orange) for TTM Worker and TMO training or standard High Visibility STMS garment for STMS training.

-Please be aware, PPE is NOT part of the pricing of our training and is the responsibility of the course bookers and/or participants.
+Please be aware, PPE is NOT part of the training price and is the responsibility of the administrant and/or participants.

 You can search, view and register on workshops available in your area here.
 If you can’t find the training you’re looking for, or have any questions regarding the training, please click here.